opengisch/QField-docs/documentation/how-to/project-setup/pictures.en.md

 - **Mirror / Reflect:** Flips the photo horizontally.
 - **Rotate Clockwise:** Rotates the photo 90° to the right.

-Any rotation or reflection applied during preview is permanently baked directly into the final saved JPEG image alongside any active image stamps or EXIF metadata.
+Any rotation or reflection applied during preview is permanently baked into the final saved JPEG image alongside any active image stamps or EXIF metadata.

 ![type:video](../../assets/videos/rotate_camera.mp4)